-The Department of Agriculture, Water and the Environment manages the United States (US) beef quotas, which were put in place by the Australia–United States Free Trade Agreement (AUSTFA) and the General Agreement on Tariffs and Trade (GATT).
+The Department of Agriculture, Fisheries and Forestry manages the United States (US) beef quotas, which were put in place by the Australia–United States Free Trade Agreement (AUSTFA) and the General Agreement on Tariffs and Trade (GATT).

-- Quotas are issued on a first-come, first-served (FCFS) basis, and run on a calendar year basis.
+- Quota is issued on a first-come, first-served (FCFS) basis and run over a calendar year.

 - To be eligible to receive a US beef quota certificate, an exporter must hold a meat export licence allowing the holder to export beef to the United States of America.

 - If Australia exports more than 85% of the quota amount before 1 October each year, the remaining 15% of the quota is allocated proportionally based on an exporter’s record of shipment to the US, averaged over the previous 2 years.

 - 1 October—Last day for trigger point activation (if more than 85% of quota is used)